Meredith-Lab/volcalc/README.md

 Volatility calculation steps

--   log\_alpha: intermediate step
+-   log_alpha: intermediate step
--   log\_Sum: intermediate step
+-   log_Sum: intermediate step
--   log\_c: estimated volatility
+-   volatility: estimated volatility
--   volatility: volatility category, where values less than 0 are “none”, values between 0 and 2 are “moderate”, and values above 2 are “high”
+-   category: volatility category, where values less than 0 are “none”, values between 0 and 2 are “moderate”, and values above 2 are “high”